deivis-personal/git_basics/README.md

 - `git checkout <HASH> <FILE>`: restore <FILE> to version in <HASH>
    - if you run `git checkout <HASH>` without the <FILE>
    - You an fix this running `git checkout main`
+- git ignore empty folders
+- use `.gitkeep` to "keep" an empty folder
+- use `.gitignore` to ignore files/patters